fwup-home/fwup/README.md

-  -s <keyfile> A private key file for signing firmware updates -S, --sign Sign an existing firmware file (specify -i and -o) --sparse-check <path> Check if the OS and file system supports sparse files at path --sparse-check-size <bytes> Hole size to check for --sparce-check -t, --task <task> Task to apply within the firmware update -u, --unmount Unmount all partitions on device first -U, --no-unmount Do not try to unmount partitions on device
+  -s <keyfile> A private key file for signing firmware updates -S, --sign Sign an existing firmware file (specify -i and -o) --sparse-check <path> Check if the OS and file system supports sparse files at path --sparse-check-size <bytes> Hole size to check for --sparse-check -t, --task <task> Task to apply within the firmware update -u, --unmount Unmount all partitions on device first -U, --no-unmount Do not try to unmount partitions on device